 Wrap-Around Haus concept

-A retreat from the hassle and pressures of everyday life, the house embraces the natural beauty of the site all year round.
-Situated on the edge of a lake, this proposed 3 bed house is surrounded by nature, at one with the water and the landscape.
+A retreat from the hassle and pressures of everyday life, this house embraces the beauty of the natural world all year round.
+Situated on the edge of a lake, this proposed 3 bed house is at one with the water and the surrounding landscape.
 When considering our approach to the design of this building, there were a few fundamental characteristics that we wanted to include:

 - A futuristic design and construction.

-- All living accommodation on one level so that it was fully accessible and flexible.
+- All living accommodation on one level to achieve full accessibility and flexibility.

-- The house sits on the water rather than next to it for a closer connection to the lake.
-Imagine the joy of hearing the water and wildlife outside your bedroom when waking in the morning, with the rippling light reflected off onto the ceiling.
+- Develop a closer connection to the lake.
+That’s why the house sits on the water rather than next to it; imagine the joy of hearing the water and wildlife outside your bedroom when waking up in the morning, with the rippling light reflected off the lake and onto your ceiling.

-- A simplicity which befits a lakeside retreat, echoing the beautiful, simple plans of the case study houses in LA, the Farnsworth House and the simple flowing plans of Glenn Murcutt.
-All these examples share the same aspirations to connect the interior with the external environment.
+- Keep it simple.
+A lakeside retreat should echo the beautiful plans of other houses in LA, such as the Farnsworth House and the flowing design of Glenn Murcutt.
+All these examples aspire to connect the interior with the external environment.

-- A strong concept in the section of the building and distinctive architectural character.
-This has been achieved with a ‘wrap-around’ floor to wall to roof, defining the public and private sides of the house.
-The public face being more enclosed and protective, and an open private area facing the lake.
+- Distinctive architectural character.
+This has been achieved with a ‘wrap-around’ floor, cascading from wall to roof, defining the public and private sides of the house.
+The public face is more enclosed and protective and the private area is open and faces the lake.

-- To achieve a strong connection between inside and outside achieved by including large sliding glass doors to all rooms, leading to a three metre wide balcony which is continuous along the south and west elevations.
+- Connect inside and out.
+This has been achieved by including large sliding glass doors to all rooms, leading to a three metre wide balcony which is continuous along the south and west elevations.

-- This is mirrored above with an equally wide overhang, which provides shading in the summer, and shelter from the rain.
+- Be equipped for all seasons.
+An equally wide overhang provides shade in the summer and shelter from the rain.
 We liked the idea of the balcony being a fantastic amenity in any weather conditions.

 - Super insulation: the u-value of the roof/wall is 0.086 w/(m2K), the floor is 0.092w/(m2K), and the glazing averages out at 0.8w/(m2K).

-- Controlled ventilation providing pre-warmed air in the winter via a heat exchanger.
+- Controlled ventilation to provide pre-warmed air in the winter via a heat exchanger.